 - Nightmare Fetishist: She really likes the feeling of terror, especially of the mortal variety.
 While the rest of the pathfinding group is sombered by the realization that their pathfinding classes are meant to teach them to face the fear of death, she's positively delighted, and when she volunteers to stay behind on the cruiser as a decoy, she looks pretty excited...until it turns out that it's not a game of cat-and-mouse anymore and that more needs to be done.

-- Not Afraid to Die: She's not afraid of death, and yearns for dangerous adventures to "get more comfortable with the nearness and inevitability of it".
+- Not Afraid to Die: She's not afraid of death, and when she was younger Holdo yearned for dangerous adventures to "get more comfortable with the nearness and inevitability of it".
 This is probably related to the fact that she is Force-sensitive, and somehow able to intuitively feel "the other side" and understand that death is not the end.

 - Not So Different: She distances herself from the culture of her planet by wearing vibrant clothes and dyeing her hair, and states that she wants to be "as much anti-Gatalenta as possible".
 However, this is just the surface: deep inside she shares many cultural values of her planet, including a love for spirituality, astrology and meditation and a belief in universal harmony; her penchant for speaking in metaphors could also be related to the Gatalentan tradition of flowery poetry.